surniaulula/wpsso/readme.txt

 	* Added support for the Elementor video widget.
 	* Added support for the 'elementor/editor/after_save' action to clear the post cache.
 	* Added 'knowledge-graph' to the home page Schema Organization '@id' value.
-	* Removed Schema CreativeWork properties from the Schema WebSite sub-type markup:
+	* Removed some inherited Schema CreativeWork properties from the Schema WebSite sub-type markup:
 		* 'dateCreated'
 		* 'datePublished'
 		* 'dateModified'
 		* 'copyrightYear'
 * **Bugfixes**
 	* Fixed home page Schema Organization logo detection by Google.
+	* Fixed missing product currency when the default currency is selected in the Document SSO metabox.
 * **Developer Notes**
 	* None.
 * **Requires At Least**